gerundheit/MtG-Historical-Analysis/README.md

 # MtG-Historical-Analysis
- Uses the Magic the Gathering API to perform statistical analysis on the evolution of published cards over the course of the game's history.
+ Uses the Magic the Gathering API to build a localized database of card information and perform statistical analysis on the evolution of published cards over the course of the game's history.

  PART 1: Transforming Data
  The dataset is downloaded via basic API query and saved locally as JSON file.
-Data is extracted from JSON and loaded into database to perform the analysis described in Parts 2 & 3.
+Data is extracted from JSON and loaded into a local database to perform the analysis described in Parts 2 & 3.

  PART 2: Charting Data
  MatPlotLib is used to create charts of several historical trends of interest over the game's development.
 Chart 1 is a multi-line graph depicting the numbers of cards of each major type published in each successive core set, to show trends in the relative numbers of e.g. creature cards vs. sorcery cards over time.
 Charts 2-1 through 2-3 sample three card sets of interest and depict their mana curves for different card types, i.e. the number of cards in the set broken down by card type and mana cost.
 Chart 3 shows the power and toughness of creatures relative to their mana cost over time on a scatter plot.